 For some reason we had trouble getting essentials.
 We had a small PX that operated out

 of a truck, but while it was well stocked on candy bars, and even film, it didn’t have things like shaving cream, soap, and so on.
 So what came out of a box was often times a Godsend.

-One fine beautiful morning, we received word that the preemptive strike feared from Saddam and sort of happened.
-A handful of tanks and troops went into Saudi Arabia.
-It wasn’t in our section at all, but sending troops down Wadi Al Batin was a scenario we thought Saddam might try.
+One fine beautiful morning, we received word that the preemptive strike feared from Saddam had sort of happened.
+A handful of tanks and troops were sent into Saudi Arabia.
+It wasn’t in our section at all, but sending troops down Wadi Al-Batin was a scenario we thought Saddam might try.
 If that happened, we could expect company.
 We were rousted early, and sent to the trenches.
 The war was officially on, even if we hadn’t done much more than show up.

 I recall turning and looking at the sunset that evening.
 Like so many sunrises and sunsets in Saudi Arabia, it was spectacular.